ezra-buckingham/terry-the-terraformer/README.md

 ## Documentation

 Most documentation can be found in the [Wiki pages](https://github.com/ezra-buckingham/terry-the-terraformer/wiki).
-If there is something missing or unclear, please create GitHub issue.
+If there is something missing or unclear, please create a GitHub issue.

 ## Getting Started